Most Talked-About Moments From the 2018 Super Bowl

 The 2018 Super Bowl was full of memorable moments.
 The Philadelphia Eagles beat the New England Patriots in a 41-to-33-point game, giving the team its first Super Bowl title.

-Still, there was plenty of excitement both off and on the field.
+Still, there was plenty of excitement both on and off the field.
 There was Pink's National Anthem performance, Justin Timberlake's halftime show and (of course) plenty of commercials.

 Missed any part of the big game?
 Don't worry!
 We have you covered.
 Check out our list of the most-talked about moments from the 2018 Super Bowl.

-Pink's National Anthem Performance: Before the Eagles and the Patriots faced off, Pink took the field at U.S. Bank Stadium to sing the National Anthem.
+Pink's National Anthem performance: Before the Eagles and the Patriots faced off, Pink took the field at U.S. Bank Stadium to sing the National Anthem.
 The "Beautiful Trauma" singer didn't let the cold in Minneapolis, Minn. stop her from belting out the lyrics.
 However, the artist received bit of backlash after viewers thought she spit out gum during the patriotic performance.
 Pink clapped back at her haters and tweeted that she spit out a throat lozenge—the singer had been battling the flu before the big game.
 Still, Pink didn't let any trolls bring her down.
 She tweeted a sweet photo of her and her daughter Willow and thanked her loyal fans for their support.

 Trailers galore: From a super-hero-packed sneak peek of Avengers: Infinity War to a thrilling teaser for Solo: A Star Wars Story, there were tons of trailers to get movie buffs excited about upcoming films.
 Perhaps one of the most surprising trailers, however, was Netflix's teaser for The Cloverfield Paradox, which the streaming company released directly after the game.
 Ava DuVernay teased a big surprise was on the way; however, fans couldn't predict this shocker.